Balochistan To Launch BSCP For Free Education - UrduPoint

 Balochistan To Launch BSCP For Free Education

-Balochistan Social Welfare and Special Education department was planning to launch Balochistan Special Child Programme (BSCP) to provide free education and basic amenities to the children with different abilities in the province

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Dec, 2020 ) :Balochistan Social Welfare and Special Education department was planning to launch Balochistan Special Child Programme (BSCP) to provide free education and basic amenities to the children with different abilities in the province.
+QUETTA, Dec 6 (UrduPoint / Pakistan Point News - 6th Dec, 2020 ) :Balochistan Social Welfare and Special Education department was planning to launch Balochistan Special Child Programme (BSCP) in order to provide free education and basic amenities to the children with different abilities in the province.

-The government has to launch the Balochistan Special Child Programme with the cost of Rs 500 million, an official of Balochistan government said while talking to APP on Thursday.
+The government has to launch the Balochistan Special Child Programme with the cost of Rs 500 million, an official of Balochistan government said while talking to APP.

 He said the department was also providing boarding, lodging, books and uniforms free of cost to the special children in the province.